maedbhk/MIT-Projects/writing/outline.md

 * Cortico-cerebellar connectivity and social cognition
 * Abnormal cerebellar development in ASD

+### Cortico-cerebellar connectivity from infancy to adulthood
+* Why is cerebellar injury result in mild cognitive symptoms in adults but severe in children?
+* What theories of cerebellar function explain the cerebellum's role in infancy and adulthood?

 ### Future Directions / Outstanding Questions
 * Summary and Outlook